 You can also find a bevy of resources on the internet.
-In response to stay-at-home orders, droves of personal trainers, gyms and fitness studios are offering a variety of exercise routines online at no cost.
+Droves of personal trainers, gyms, and fitness studios are offering a variety of exercise routines online at no cost.
 From national chains to independently owned facilities, offerings span a wide range.

 Prioritize cellular nutrition.

 Consider adding a supplement to your wellness regimen.
 Supplementing with cellular nutrients can provide additional support for your cells.
 NAD+ boosting supplements work to stimulate energy on the cellular level.

 While NAD+ boosting supplements don't replace the need for exercise, they afford an added layer of resilience and support as your cells reap the benefits of healthy physical activity.

 And for those struggling to get active, NAD+ boosting supplements help replenish the depleted NAD+ levels sedentary life inevitably triggers.